 - Vomiting or diarrhea: A child should be kept home until s/he has not vomited or had diarrhea for 24 hours.
 Please contact a physician if your child appears dehydrated or has not been able to eat or drink for 24 hours.
-Children with vomiting or diarrhea will be sent home from school and will be excluded from school until 24 hours after they are free of diarrhea or vomiting.
+Children with vomiting or diarrhea will be sent home from school pending an assessment by the Certified School Nurse or Registered Nurse in your child's building.

 - Colds: A child with a sore throat, runny nose, and a cough should stay home with or without a fever.
 Provide increased oral fluids and call your physician if the cold persists past seven days.
 Children who come to school with frequent coughing may be sent home.